manishkatyan/bbb-jamboard/README.md

 Google Jamboard has the eraser feature that has often been requested by BigBlueButton users.

 ## How to Use

+The screencast below shows how you can launch Google JamBaord from within a BigBlueButton session.

 <img src="https://higheredlab.com/wp-content/uploads/bbb-jamboard-latest.gif"/>

 ## How to Install